EdwardDeaver/SyracuseInnovationLEDProject/README.md

 * Python 3
 * CP210x USB to UART Bridge VCP Drivers from SiLabs https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

+## MAC OS CONFIG SETTINGS
+* Firewall should be on and set to block all incomming connections.

 # Server Requirements
 ## Heroku
 * NodeJS